 “A flexible education system isn’t just a prerequisite for a prospering labor market, but also facilitates social mobility.”

 “We’re constantly extending our range of communication channels in an attempt to get the insights from our research to as wide an audience as possible.
 We love meticulously produced books just as much as addressing our audience directly via electronic media.”

 “The digital media have increased the possibilities for visual communication enormously.
 Designing short text formats, videos, and graphics requires just as much care as traditional books.”

 The Support Foundation is charged with securing sustained funding for Avenir Suisse by way of active fundraising.
-In the year under review 10 new donors were acquired, and 46 existing donors declared their willingness to renew their commitment when it came up.
-The donors (members of the support group) support the think tank through substantial one-time or recurrent contributions, generally paid over three to five years.
-Unfortunately both the big donor events, the annual dinner and the fall conference, had to be canceled at short notice because of the coronavirus pandemic.
+In the year under review, 13 new donors were acquired, and 28 existing donors renewed their commitment when it came up.
+A total of 155 companies and private individuals support our activities and thus help us maintain our balanced industry distribution.
+The members of the support group support the think tank with considerable one-time or recurring contributions.